 One of the biggest questions that parents with college-bound children puzzle with is if their child has a chance for financial aid.

-This is more confusing than you might think because at some schools a family could qualify for need-based aid if they make $200,000 a year and at another school, the ceiling for aid could be $70,000.
+This is more confusing than you might think because at some schools a family could qualify for need-based aid if they make $200,000 a year and at another school, the ceiling for aid could be $70,000 or much lower.

 The first step that you should take when grappling with this issue is to obtain your Expected Family Contribution.
 You should do this before seriously exploring your teenager’s college options.